convidaC4C/convida/howto/howtoV2.md

 ## Use Cloud Functions to insert and read data from Db2

-Before we had to store the variables in Watson Assistant to insert the data to Db2.
+Before insert data to DB2 we had to store the variables in Watson Assistant.
 We follow [this manual]( https://github.com/IBM-Cloud/watson-conversation-variables ) to store the variables in Watson Assistant.
 In Cloud functions we create the necessary querys to implement COnVIDa, which are: findUser, insrtUser, insertTest.
 We follow [this manual]( https://www.db2tutorial.com/db2-basics/db2-insert/ ) to create the querys.

-We connect watson Assistant with function by a Webhook.
+We connect watson Assistant with Cloud function by a Webhook.
 A webhook is a mechanism that allows you to call an external program based on something that is happening in your program.
 We follow [this manual](https://cloud.ibm.com/docs/assistant?topic=assistant-dialog-webhooks) to know how webhooks works.